pioio/ezcli/README.md

 - Customize the way your tasks are listed.
 Customize it on per-project basis, or globally for many projects.
 - Simple to start, but power and suitable for managing larger projects.
 - Automatically switch directories when running tasks imported from other directories (can be disabled).
-- Easier collaboration with others - customize the behavior and the look and feel of `tasks` using env vars.
+- Easier collaboration with others - customize the behavior and the look and feel of `taskcli` using env vars.
+Make it work for you.

 ## Screenshot
 TODO